takakie/CVE/home-rental/Cross-site-Scripting1.md

 4. The payload is stored in the database.

-5. When an administrator or user views the affected data (/app/list.php), the script executes.  然后获取到管理员的PHPSESSID.
+5. When an administrator or user views the affected data (/app/list.php), the script executes.
+Then, obtain the administrator's PHPSESSID.

 ![image-20250314000638889](https://hongkong-img.oss-cn-hongkong.aliyuncs.com/markdown-img/image-20250314000638889.png?x-oss-process=style/img-to-webp)

-6. 使用管理员的PHPSESSID登陆系统。
+6. Log into the system using the administrator's PHPSESSID.

 ![image-20250314001022390](https://hongkong-img.oss-cn-hongkong.aliyuncs.com/markdown-img/image-20250314001022390.png?x-oss-process=style/img-to-webp)